ice555mee/TB-robot_code-data/README.md

 -It includes the classification codes/models in Process 3, 4, and 5 as well as the training datasets.

--For the dataset folders, it was the label data into 4 catagoried (50% battery and 100% battery for Process 4) (50% pseudocapacitor and 100% pseudocapacitor for Process 5) according to the classification processes described in the publication.
+-For the dataset folders, it was the label data into 4 catagoried (50% battery and 100% battery for Process 4) (50% pseudocapacitor and 100% pseudocapacitor for Process 5) according to the classification processes described in the publication (Figure 3).

 - GCD Classification